 There are many traditions around Easter which have survived through generations.
 The Friday before Easter Sunday, Good Friday, is marked by remembering the cross of Jesus.
 Help young ones know that before the Easter eggs, Christians mark this day in special ways too.

 Children look forward to hot cross buns, Easter eggs, chicks and making bonnets around Easter.
-Good Friday, this year on April 14th, is more than a Bank Holiday – in churches it’s a very special time to remember that Jesus died on a cross to save the whole world.
+Good Friday is more than a Bank Holiday – in churches it’s a very special time to remember that Jesus died on a cross to save the whole world.
 Here are some traditional and new ways to tell children that Good Friday is all about the cross.

 Hot Cross Buns